mohamedalaaelsafy/Istio-Kind/README.md

 # Install Istio Service Mesh
 We will install the following
-- Kind to provission our kubernetes cluster
+- Kind to provision our kubernetes cluster
 - Istio using Istioctl with demo profile
 - Nginx Ingress controller
 - Bookinfo simple application